Beta-OSS/pecan-workshop-challenge-checker/README.md

 * Style the app more.
 * Create a landing page and navbar.
 * Add a page for workshops where challenges can be stored for specific workshops.
 Workshops store challenges that can be toggled on or off for fast access and expandability.
+* I might also add a register sort of page to track points easier, though this would be a basic system that would reset every workshop.
+Might be an idea to make this a togglable feature too.